Wer-Wolf/i8kutils/README.md

 OVERVIEW
 ========

-i8kutils package contains user-space programs for controlling the fans on some Dell laptops.

-Note: i8kutils is entirely built upon the dell-smm-hwmon kernel module.
+i8kutils is a collection of utilities for controlling the fans on some Dell laptops.
+The utilities are entirely built upon the `dell-smm-hwmon` kernel module.

-These data contains the states and the system temperature along with others infos.
-The fields returned in a query to the system are summarized below.

-    * BIOS version

-    * Dell service tag (later known as 'serial number')

-    * CPU temperature

-    * fan status

-    * fan rotation speed (only on some models)

-    * ac power status

-    * volume buttons status (not the multimedia buttons)

-The data are collected from the dell-smm-hwmon kernel module that is included in recent kernels.

 The i8kutils package includes the following utilities:

-    * i8kctl	 - command-line interface to the kernel module
+* i8kctl, a command-line utility for interfacing with the kernel module.

-    * i8kmon   - temperature monitor with fan control capability
+* i8kmon, a temperature monitor with fan control capability.

-    * i8kfan   - utility to set state (speed) of fans
+* i8kfan, a utility to set the state (speed) of fans.

+Since 2011 (kernel version 3.0), the kernel module exports temperature and fan data over the standard linux hwmon interface.
+If you are running a recent enough kernel, you might want to take a look at the [lm-sensors project](https://github.com/lm-sensors/lm-sensors).

 The i8kctl perform queries and sets related to fan control as read temperature, turn the fan on.
 The i8kmon continuously monitor the